OpenMDAO/OpenMDAO-Framework/docs/dev-guide/distributions.rst

-This will create an egg file with a name that contains information about version of the package, platform, and the Python version, e.g., ``conmin-1.0-py2.5-win32.egg``.
+This will create an egg file with a name that contains information about version of the package, platform, and the Python version, e.g., ``conmin-1.0-py2.6-win32.egg``.

 Regardless of the contents of the package, you should also produce a source distribution of it.
-If your package has compiled code as mentioned above, you will have to use the ``sdist`` command to generate a source tarball.
+To do this, use the ``sdist`` command to generate a source tarball.
 Assuming your ``setup.py file`` is written correctly, you can generate a source distribution in the current directory by typing:

 ::